floravyas29/Optical-Detectors-Assignment2/README.md

 | `photometry_catalog.csv` | Full catalog: IDs, positions, fluxes, magnitudes |
 | `hr_diagram.png` | Hertzsprung-Russell diagram |

+'''
 # Conclusion

--This pipeline transforms raw HST images into a scientifically valuable HR diagram through systematic cosmic ray removal, source detection, and photometry.
--The modular design makes it adaptable for different datasets while maintaining code clarity and reproducibility.
--The resulting analysis reveals stellar population characteristics that provide insights into the age, composition, and evolutionary state of the observed star cluster, demonstrating the power of automated astronomical image processing.
+This pipeline transforms raw HST images into a scientifically valuable HR diagram through systematic cosmic ray removal, source detection, and photometry.
+The modular design makes it adaptable for different datasets while maintaining code clarity and reproducibility.
+The resulting analysis reveals stellar population characteristics that provide insights into the age, composition, and evolutionary state of the observed star cluster, demonstrating the power of automated astronomical image processing.
+'''